 Members of the Garda Siochana may bring legal actions for negligence, for death or personal injury in the normal way.

-Legally, the Garda Siochana is not under the control of or subordinate to of the Minister for Justice.
-Although it is not specifically mentioned in the Constitution as an independent office of state, it is a distinct body, which is legally independent from the Department.
+Legally, the Garda Siochana is not under the control of or subordinate to the Minister for Justice.
+Although it is not specifically mentioned in the Constitution as an independent office of state, it is a distinct body which is legally independent of the Department.
 The Department has no operational control over Garda Siochana.
 As a matter of convention, the Minister for Justice does not attempt to interfere with operational control of the Gardai.

-The Department has primary powers in relation to increases and reduction in members in particular areas.
+The Department has primary powers in relation to increases and reductions in members in particular areas.
 In practice, the Minister have left deployment and resources authority to the Commissioner.

 The government is empowered to remove the Garda Commissioner.
 In a number of infamous s instances, the early late 1970s and early 1980s, successive governments removed their predecessor’s appointee as Commissioner.

-In the case of Garvey v. the Ireland, the Supreme Court held that the Garda Commissioner could not be dismissed without fair procedures.
-However, once the government followed fair procedures, it has substantive power to remove the Commissioner was unconditional.
+In the case of Garvey v.
+Ireland, the Supreme Court held that the Garda Commissioner could not be dismissed without fair procedures.
+However, once the government followed fair procedures, it had substantive power to remove the Commissioner, which was unconditional.
 Although the office is held at the pleasure of the government, a failure to follow fair procedures was subject to judicial review.